 For many individuals who struggle with drug addiction, residential drug rehab may be the best treatment option.
 In this guide, we will explore what residential drug rehab is and how it can help you overcome addiction.

-Residential drug rehab is an intensive inpatient program that provides 24/7 care and support for individuals who struggle with drug addiction.
+Residential drug rehab is an intensive inpatient program that provides 24/7 care and support for individuals who struggle with drug addiction, including specific regimens such as cocaine rehab.
 This type of treatment involves staying at a facility for a certain period of time, typically 30-90 days or longer, depending on the severity of the addiction.
 During this time, individuals receive a range of services, including individual and group therapy, medical care, nutritional support, and medication-assisted treatment (if necessary).

 Residential drug rehab programs are designed to provide a structured and supportive environment for individuals who need help overcoming addiction.
 The programs are tailored to meet the unique needs of each individual and are based on a comprehensive assessment of the addiction and any co-occurring mental health issues.
 The goal of residential drug rehab is to help individuals achieve and maintain sobriety, develop healthy coping skills, and improve their overall quality of life.